 While natural light is always best, strategically-placed manmade light sources can also play their part.
 Use ceiling fixtures and lamps to add extra light to your room.
 Clear bulbs with high wattage will make a larger impression than frosted bulbs that aren’t as bright.

 When your space is limited, there’s no room for clutter.
-Small condo dwellers should learn to live a minimalist lifestyle, in which they keep only what they need and move things on when they’re no longer useful.
+Small condo dwellers should learn to live a minimalist lifestyle.
+Keep only what they need and move things on when they’re no longer useful.
 If you’re streaming movies and music these days, you don’t need your DVDs or CDs.
 If you hate cooking, there’s no sense hanging onto bulky kitchen appliances.
-Dealing with bills, junk mail, groceries, and other things that enter your home as soon as they arrive, rather than procrastinating, is another great way to keep clutter at bay.
+Deal with bills, junk mail, groceries, and other things that enter your home as soon as they arrive rather than procrastinating.
+These are all great ideas to keep clutter at bay.

 The more storage room you have, the easier it will be to eliminate clutter in your small condo.
 Storage space can seem limited in small condos, but you’re probably not making use of all the space you have.
-Think beyond your existing storage space and add storage solutions to other places, such as under the bed and sofa, and inside your closet.
+Think beyond your existing storage space and add storage solutions to other places.

 Organizational aids are the next piece of the puzzle, because they make your storage space work efficiently for you.
-In-closet organizers such as shoe racks and under-shelf baskets can make the most of these storage features and help you organize your items better.
+In-closet organizers such as shoe racks and under-shelf baskets can help you organize your items better.
 Wicker baskets and stylish canisters can also help you keep things in order.
 Choose organizational aids that are attractive as well as practical to make the space your own.

 Add shelving to make use of that vertical space on the walls and get items off the ground.
 Floating shelves are a great option because they look chic and modern while providing the storage space you need.

 Living in a small condo doesn’t have to feel uncomfortable.
-Put a plan in place, considering how you want to use your small condo, then figure out how to make it happen.
+Put a plan in place, considering how you want to use your small condo.
 With smarter design solutions you can soon feel at peace in your condominium, no matter how small it is.